ShapeUP: Scalable Image-Conditioned 3D Editing: Experiments

 \subsection{Quantitative Results}

 Quantitative results are reported in \cref{tab:comparison_filtered_single}.
 Our method outperforms previous methods across all metrics.
 Notably, the results highlight that \algoname achieves superior condition alignment without sacrificing preservation of unedited regions, highlighting its ability to resolve the typical trade-off between edit fidelity and source-shape consistency.
+Additional evaluations of our method’s reconstruction fidelity compared to the baselines are provided in \supp{appendix:eval}.